linuxserver100/Projects_steps/checking codes_for _email-link_ssh_login.md

 🫥😘🫥🫥😘🫥😘🫥😘🫥😘🫥😘🫥😘🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🫥🥹🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🫥🥹🫥🥹😊🫥😊🫥�😊🫥😊☺️😊☺️😊☺️😊☺️😊☺️☺️😊☺️😊☺️😊☺️🫥😊🫥😊🫥😊🫥😊🫥😊🫥😊🫥😊🫥😊🫥😊🫥😊🫥🫥😊😊🫥😊🫥🫥😊🫥😊🫥😊🫥😊🫥😊🫥😊🫥😊🫥😊🫥😊

 Certainly!
-Here's the corrected and improved version of the guide with proper integration of **ForceCommand** and **PAM** for Twilio OTP followed by Duo Push Authentication.
-This guide ensures that both Twilio and Duo verifications are handled correctly during the SSH login process.
+Below is the corrected guide that addresses the issue of `pam_unix` opening for the root user (uid=0) and ensures that it works correctly with Twilio OTP first, followed by Duo Push Authentication.
+I'll walk through how to configure `pam_unix` properly while maintaining the process flow for Twilio OTP and Duo authentication.

-### Updated Guide for Implementing Two-Factor Authentication (2FA) for SSH Using Twilio (SMS/Voice OTP) First, Then Duo (Push Notification) without `keyboard-interactive` Authentication
+### Updated Guide for Implementing Two-Factor Authentication (2FA) for SSH Using Twilio (SMS/Voice OTP) First, Then Duo (Push Notification), Including Configuration for `pam_unix`

 ---

 ### Prerequisites:
 - **Twilio** for SMS/Voice OTP.
 - **Duo Security** for Push Notification.
-- Ubuntu server with SSH enabled and configured.
+- **Ubuntu server** with SSH enabled and configured.

 ---